BeechatNetworkSystemsLtd/BNS-CryptoLib/modules/blake3/README.md

 # Blake3-JNI

-This repository contains the reference implementation of the [Blake3](https://github.com/BLAKE3-team/BLAKE3) key encapsulation mechanism, Cryptography algorithms usable through Java Native Interface wrappers.
+This repository contains the reference implementation of the [Blake3](https://github.com/BLAKE3-team/BLAKE3) hash algorithm usable through Java Native Interface wrappers for x86 and ARM.

 ## Build